Bank of America® Premium Rewards® Credit Card review

 What credit score do I need?

 Each bank applies unique scoring criteria when deciding on approval.
 But you may have a better chance at approval for the Bank of America® Premium Rewards® Credit Card if you apply with good to excellent credit.

 What’s a good credit score?

-What do customers say about the Bank of America® Premium Rewards® Credit Card?
+Bank of America® Premium Rewards® Credit Card reviews and complaints

 On Bank of America’s own website, customers score this card a 4.4 out of 5 — which is about average among other Bank of America cards.
 Customers say they like the simplicity of the rewards scheme, but some criticize the card for not offering enough perks and benefits when compared with other cards at similar annual fees.
 Still others suggest waiving the annual fee for BofA customers.